Those Who Have Dwelt in Silence

 In the seventeenth century, The Danes built the first house in the South of Iceland which was actually above the surface.
 Up until then, Icelanders only knew of some churches built of wood and on the ground while other buildings were all dug down turf houses.
 The House in Eyrarbakki was built to supply a decent residence for the servants of the Danish kingdom while they were staying and working in Iceland.
 Ever since then, this house is known for its very special name, The House, or Húsið in Icelandic.

 Moving to Eyrarbakki fulfilled an old dream of Ásta’s.
 She had envisioned spending her golden years establishing a personal and intimate Culture House, offering guests storytelling and music. Ásta had been brought up on a horse farm; her childhood consisted of a lot of downtime which she filled up with daydreams, creative thinking, as well as her parent’s enthusiasm for storytelling.

 One of the core stories from her youth took place in Eyrarbakki, to which her great great grandparents relocated after their studies in Copenhagen.
 They had moved in the purpose of reinforcing the spirit of the Icelandic nation, who had over a long period suffered in poverty and hardship as a Danish colony.

 At that time, the debate for the independence of Iceland was at its peak.
 The input and influence of Ásta’s grandparents, in the village of Eyrarbakki, had a remarkable effect on the nation’s struggle for independence.

-The cover of Ásta's book depicts her grandmother and her children, one of whom were kidnapped and remained lost to the family for 17 years.
+The cover of Ásta's book depicts her grandmother and three of her younest children, one of whom were kidnapped and remained lost to the family for 17 years.